What to do after a hit-and-run in Kentucky

 Consider the following steps:

 - Stop and evaluate yourself and others for injuries.
 Determine if anyone is injured, and if so, immediately call for emergency services.
-You may feel fine at first, but seeking a professional medical opinion may be a good idea.
+You might feel fine at first, but seeking a professional medical opinion may be a good idea.

 - Try to observe the vehicle that caused the accident as they are leaving the scene.
 Note any identifying factors such as the license plate number, vehicle type, driver description or even bumper stickers or specific marks on the vehicle.
 Writing this information down might be helpful.